gumaerc-testorg/21g.102-spring-2015/content/pages/assignments.md

 {{< tdopen >}}

-1. Read "Recommended Study Procedures for Written Chinese Classes" in [Related Resources]({{< baseurl >}}/pages/related-resources) and follow the procedures for preparation.
+1. Read "Recommended Study Procedures for Written Chinese Classes" in {{% resource_link d2f902d9-468c-6119-dc7d-45807e269288 "Related Resources" %}} and follow the procedures for preparation.
 2. Memorize the new characters introduced in 5–1 and 5–2.
 Be sure to know how to write them correctly.
 3. Read the _Simplified Character_ version of the Reading Exercises for 5–1 (pp. 193–6) and 5–2 (pp. 202–5). \*Do work _with audio files_ (not available on OCW due to copyright restrictions) on Reading Exercises.